bitflags/bitflags/spec.md

 ### Iteration

-Yield a set of flags values contained in a source flags value, where the result of bitwise or'ing the bits of all yielded flags values will exactly reproduce the source.
+Yield exactly the bits of a source flags value in a set of contained flags values.

 ----